Functional Calculus on BMO-type Spaces of Bourgain, Brezis and Mironescu: Introduction

 \begin{theorem} The operator $T_g$ is continuous from $\mathrm{B}(\rn)$ to $\mathrm{B}(\rn)$ if and only if $g$ is $\rr$-affine, that is, $g(z)$ is of form $\az z+\bz$ for some complex numbers $\az$ and $\bz$ and for any $z\in\cc$. \end{theorem}

 The organization of this article is as follows.
-As preparatory works for proving main theorems, in Section \ref{s1++}, we establish a grouping lemma (see Lemma \ref{part}) which provides a suitable way to enlarge and grouping cubes in order to fit the definition of $\mathrm{B}$ spaces.
+As preparatory work for proving main theorems, in Section \ref{s1++}, we establish a grouping lemma (see Lemma \ref{part}) which provides a suitable way to enlarge and grouping cubes in order to fit the definition of $\mathrm{B}$ spaces.
 A consequent application of Lemma \ref{part} is given in Proposition \ref{prop-new}, in which we obtain some uniformly estimates of integral averages for functions in $\rm B(\rn)$ and $\rm B(Q_0)$.
-Using these results in Section \ref{s1++}, we give the proof of Theorem \ref{t-bmo} in Section \ref{s1+}, by first establishing several auxiliary lemmas, including a result about the pointwise multipliers on the BMO-type spaces.
-The proofs of Theorems \ref{t-vmo} and \ref{t-cmo} and the proof of Theorem \ref{t-con2} are presented, respectively, in Section 4 and Section 5.
-Here we point out that, since the structure of $\mathrm{B}$ spaces are more complicated than BMO, compared with the arguments in \cite{bls} for the classical BMO spaces, the proofs given in this article are sometimes much more subtle and sophisticated (see, for example, Lemma \ref{part} and Proposition \ref{prop-new}).
+Using these results in Section \ref{s1++}, we give the proof of Theorem \ref{t-bmo} in Section \ref{s1+}, in which we also need several auxiliary lemmas, including a result about the pointwise multipliers on the BMO-type spaces.
+The proofs of Theorems \ref{t-vmo}, \ref{t-cmo} and \ref{t-con2} are presented, respectively, in Sections 4, 5 and 6.
+Since the structure of $\mathrm{B}$ space is much more complicated than that of BMO, comparing with the arguments in \cite{bls} for the classical BMO spaces, we need more subtle and sophisticated arguments in this article (see, for example, Lemma \ref{part} and Proposition \ref{prop-new}).